Floyd maps to the boundaries of relatively hyperbolic groups: Introduction

-Our strategy depends on the choice of the initial definition of relative hyperbolicity.
-In \cite{Hr10} some relations between various definitions are discussed.
-The following two main definitions, the ``geometric'' and the ``dynamical'', reflect two aspects of the subject.
-3pt \bf Definition $\s{RH_{fh}}$ \rm(`fh' stands for `fine hyperbolic').
-An action of a group $G$ on a connected graph $\Gamma$ is said to be \it relatively hyperbolic \rm if $\Gamma$ is $\delta$-hyperbolic and ``fine'' (see \ref{grphs}), the action $G{\on}\Gamma^1{=}\{$the edges of $\Gamma\}$ is proper (i.e, the stabilizers of the edges are finite), cofinite (i.e, $\Gamma^1/G$ is finite), and non-parabolic (no vertex is fixed by the whole $G$).
-3pt A group $G$ is said to be \it relatively hyperbolic with respect to \rm a finite collection $\Cal P$ of infinite subgroups if it possesses an r.h. action $G{\on}\Gamma$ such that $\Cal P$ is a set of representatives of the orbits of the stabilizers of the vertices of infinite degree.
-3pt \bf Definition $\s{RH_{32}}$ \rm(`$32$' means `3-proper and 2-cocompact').
-An action of a discrete group $G$ by auto-homeomorphisms of a compactum $T$ is said to be \it relatively hyperbolic \rm if it is proper on triples, cocompact on pairs and has at least two ``limit points'' (see \ref{limitSet}).
+\deff{ $\s{RH_{fh}}$ \rm(`fh' stands for `fine hyperbolic').
+An action of a group $G$ on a connected graph $\Gamma$ is said to be \it relatively hyperbolic \rm if $\Gamma$ is $\delta$-hyperbolic and fine, the action $G{\on}\Gamma^1{=}\{$the edges of $\Gamma\}$ is proper (i.e, the stabilizers of the edges are finite), cofinite (i.e, $\Gamma^1/G$ is finite), and non-parabolic (no vertex is fixed by the whole $G$).} 3pt A group $G$ is said to be \it relatively hyperbolic with respect to \rm a finite collection $\Cal P$ of infinite subgroups if it possesses an r.h. action $G{\on}\Gamma$ such that $\Cal P$ is a set of representatives of the orbits of the stabilizers of the vertices of infinite degree.
+3pt Recall that a continuous action of a locally compact group $G$ on a locally compact Hausdorff space $L$ is said to be \it proper \rm(see \ref{charProp}) if for every compact set $K{\subset}L{\times}L$ the set $\{(g,\goth p){\in}G{\times}L:(\goth p,g\goth p){\in}K\}$ is compact.
+Proper actions of discrete groups are also called \it properly discontinuouos\rm.
+If $L$ is also discrete then `proper' means `the stabilizers of points are finite'.

+An action is said to be \it proper on triples\rm, if the induces action on the space of subsets of cardinality 3 is proper.

+\deff{ $\s{RH_{32}}$ \rm(`$32$' means `3-proper and 2-cocompact').
+An action of a discrete group $G$ by auto-homeomorphisms of a compactum $T$ is said to be \it relatively hyperbolic \rm if it is proper on triples, cocompact on pairs and has at least two ``limit points'' (see \ref{limitSet}).}

+It is less easy to restore the collection of ``parabolic'' subgroups starting from this definition.
+Let us call a point $\goth p{\in}T$ \it parabolic\rm, if its stabilizer $H$ in $G$ is infinite and acts cocompactly on $T{\setminus}\{\goth p\}$.

-A group $G$ is said to be \it relatively hyperbolic with respect to \rm a finite collection $\Cal P$ of infinite subgroups if it possesses an r.h. action $G{\on}T$ such that $\Cal P$ is a set of representatives of the stabilizers of ``non-conical'' (see \ref{cones}) limit points.
+A group $G$ is said to be \it relatively hyperbolic with respect to \rm a finite collection $\Cal P$ of infinite subgroups if it possesses an r.h. (in the sense of $\s{RH}_{32}$) action $G{\on}T$ such that $\Cal P$ is a set of representatives of the stabilizers of parabolic (see \ref{cones}) points.
 3pt In both cases (as well as in other equivalent definitions) an r.h. \bf group \rm with respect to $\Cal P$ is defined by means of an r.h. \bf action \rm with a specified set of ``parabolic'' subgroups which is nontrivial in some sense (``nonparabolic'').
-The notion of ``action'' seems more fundamental.
+The notion of r.h.action seems to be more fundamental than the notion of r.h.group.